Try These Volumizing Haircuts for Thin, Long Hair

 If you have long, thin hair, you may fear it falling flat.
 Lifeless, limp hair is another common concern.
 That's exactly why starting from a solid foundation — selecting a strategic haircut for thin hair — is so important.

 Below, we consulted with the experts to find out which volumizing haircuts you should try, along with the styling tips you need to know if you want to amp up the volume.
-Plus, discover what you can do to combat thinning hair, starting right now.
+Plus, discover what you can do to encourage thicker looking hair.

 What to Focus on If You Have Fine Hair

 Having long, fine hair seems simple.
 After all, it's easy to manage with minimal styling and drying time.
 That being said, fine locks often equal flat hair.
 Why?
 It can be tricky to get curl or volume to hold onto long straight hair.

 "Fine hair can refer to one’s density (total amount of hair strands) or the diameter of each strand," said Tatum Neill, Creative Director of Aveda Arts & Sciences Institutes.
 "Generally speaking, when people refer to 'fine hair' they mean the density."

 If you're finding it a challenge to create volume with your thin straight strands, you've come to the right place.
 According to the pros, one of the best ways to address this concern is with a haircut.

 How to Choose the Right Haircut for Thin Long Hair

 If you have thinning hair, especially long thin hair, it can be tempting to immediately start piling on volumizing products.
 But don't skip the first key step in establishing a hair wellness routine — curating the ideal cut with help from your hair pro!